correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 ### Initialize Python KF

 For the initial python simulation, the sampling time used for the Kalman filter was 95 ms, the same as my ToF rate.
-When I confirmed that the simulation was working, I then sped it up to the rate that my PID code loops runs on my arduino (20 ms).
+When I confirmed that the simulation was working, I then sped it up to the rate that my PID code loop runs on my arduino (20 ms).
 U_ss was calculated via u/step_size, where u = 120 and step size = 255.
 I estimated my ToF variance (dx = 30mm) by taking the average variance in data when statically measuring distance from the wall.

 The below code was used to discretize my A and B matrices and define my C and state vector